mdciao.contacts.ContactGroup

 • sort_by_freq (bool, default is True) – Sort the dictionary by descending order of frequency.
 If False, it will be sorted by residue index. sort_by_freq only has effect if return_array is False

-• return_array (bool, default is False) – If True, the return value is not a dict but an array of len(self.top.n_residues)
+• return_array (bool, default is False) – If True, the return value is not a dict but an array of len(self.top.n_residues).
+In this case, sort_by_freq doesn’t have any effect.

 freqs_dict – If dict, keys are the residue indices present in res_idxs_pairs If array, idxs are the residue indices of self.top